simpleprofi/public/help/develop/exercises/exercises.md

      resulting lines and bring them to a `g.canvas` in the `render` method with `g.canvas.getContext("2d").fillText`;
      learn more about HTML Canvas if it's new for you
-   * Hint: pay attention to managing `line-height` both at computing the box and rendering text lines
+   * Hint: pay attention to managing `line-height` both at computing the box and rendering text lines The line-height property defines the space above and below the inline elements.
+Therefore, in the for-loop, designed for iterating through the resulting lines, you need to change the y-coordinate in order for lines not to cover each other.

      ```javascript
      class NucleotideBoxCellRenderer extends DG.GridCellRenderer {